After completing this tutorial, you will be able to:

-Finally, we can clean up our text.
-If we are trying to create a list of unique words in our tweets, words with capitalization will be different from words that are all lowercase.
-Also we don’t need punctuation to be returned as a unique word.
+Finally, you can clean up our text.
+If you are trying to create a list of unique words in our tweets, words with capitalization will be different from words that are all lowercase.
+Also you don’t need punctuation to be returned as a unique word.

 # note the words that are recognized as unique by R a_list_of_words <- c("Dog", "dog", "dog", "cat", "cat", ",") unique(a_list_of_words) ## "Dog" "dog" "cat" ","

 tidytext::unnest_tokens() function in the tidytext package to magically clean up our text!
-When we use this function the following things will be cleaned up in the text:
+When you use this function the following things will be cleaned up in the text:

-- Convert text to lowercase: each word found in the text will be converted to lowercase so ensure that we don’t get duplicate words due to variation in capitalization.
+- Convert text to lowercase: each word found in the text will be converted to lowercase so ensure that you don’t get duplicate words due to variation in capitalization.

 - Punctuation is removed: all instances of periods, commas etc will be removed from our list of words , and